The Heart Team and Training

 - The cath lab and OR staff assist with device as well as room preparation, and closely monitor the patient and procedure environment both during and after the procedure.

-Core members of the Heart Team at every hospital selected to offer the Edwards SAPIEN Transcatheter Heart Valve must participate in a rigorous training program.
+Core members of the Heart Team at every hospital selected to offer TAVR must participate in a rigorous training program.

 During this comprehensive program, clinicians are trained on appropriate patient selection for TAVR, procedure planning and device preparation.
 Before doctors are able to perform a procedure, they are required to receive training using a hands-on-simulator and must observe several cases performed by other certified doctors with TAVR experience.
-This rigorous process has been implemented and utilized with the introduction of the Edwards SAPIEN Valve in other parts of the world, to ensure the technology is utilized by skilled operators, so that optimal patient outcomes are achieved.
+This rigorous process has been implemented to ensure the technology is utilized by skilled operators, so that optimal patient outcomes are achieved.